• Skip to primary navigation

 I have tried the original recipe with ground almonds and even although it tastes delicious the texture is a little odd.
 It also doesn't keep well since the almonds soon soak up a lot of liquid turning the soup into more of a porridge consistency (I, know!).

-I've left out the ground almonds and added white wine which adds so much flavour.
-In Tuscany they often serve this soup with your crusty crouton at the bottom of the bowl but because I love a little indulgence I've topped mine with parmesan and add it on top instead.
+I’ve left out the ground almonds and added white wine which adds so much flavour.
+In Tuscany, they often serve this soup with a slice of toasted crusty bread at the bottom of the bowl.

 Ingredients - what you need